-Pursuant to Government Code §65583, at-risk assisted housing developments refer to any existing multi-family, rental housing complexes which receive funding under public programs and are at risk of being converted from low-income housing to market rate housing within ten years of the housing element planning period.
+Pursuant to Government Code §65583, at-risk assisted housing developments refer to any existing multi-familymultifamily, rental housing complexes which receive funding under public programs and are at risk of being converted from low-income housing to market rate housing within ten years of the housing element planning period.
 The conversions can occur due to termination and opting out of programs such as rental subsidies, mortgage repayment, expiration of restricted uses or direct loans.
 There are a total of 687 low-income units in the Urban County (excluding City of Santa Rosa and Petaluma), five of which are at risk of being converting to market rate units.

-Within the Unincorporated County, there are no assisted projects containing units that are at risk of conversion within 10 years from the start of the planning period.
-However, there are two privately-owned projects containing affordable housing units with 30-year regulatory restrictions that will end within the next 10 years if not renewed (Table 10).
+Within the Unincorporated County, there are no assisted projects containing units that are at risk of conversion within 10 years from the start of the planning period.13 One project, the Sonoma Valley Apartments, was recently approaching the end of its affordability agreement.
+This project, owned by the nonprofit organization Burbank Housing, extended the affordability agreement for another 55-year period in December 2022.14

+However, there are two privately-owned projects containing affordable housing units with 30year regulatory restrictions that will end within the next 10 years if not renewed (Table 12).